 Low-income car insurance: Is affordable auto insurance even possible?

 It is possible.

-If you are on a constrained budget and are struggling to pay your auto insurance, don’t be discouraged.
+Don’t be discouraged if you are on a constrained budget and are struggling to pay your auto insurance.
 There are many ways to ease that burden and reduce your auto insurance rates, whether you live in a state that offers low-income car insurance or not.

-Remember, in times of financial strain, some insurance is better than no insurance but reducing coverage down to minimums should be a last resort only after you have attempted all other methods of reducing your car insurance costs.
+Remember, in times of financial strain, some insurance is better than no insurance.
+However, reducing coverage to minimums should be a last resort only after you have attempted all other methods of reducing your car insurance costs.